putyourlightson/craft-blitz/README.md

 Blitz is compatible with live preview.
 It will detect when it is being used and will not cache its output or display cached file content (provided the server rewrite, if used, checks for GET requests only).

-If a global is saved then Blitz will clear and warm the entire cache if the "Warm Cache Automatically" setting is enabled (and the `warmCacheAutomaticallyForGlobals` config setting has not been set to `false`).
+If a global is saved then Blitz will clear and warm the entire cache if the “Warm Cache Automatically” setting is enabled (and the `warmCacheAutomaticallyForGlobals` config setting has not been set to `false`).
 This is because globals are available on every page of every site and therefore can potentially affect every cached page.
 Globals should therefore be used sparingly, only in situations where the global value needs to be accessible from multiple pages.
 For anything else, consider using entries or categories over globals.

 ### Dynamic Content